 Introducing Young People to Heritage Site Management and Protection

-school teachers to raise the awareness in the conservation of cultural heritage in the Arab Region.
-It is a guide that offers principal notions on conservation practices and management of historical sites and cities.
-It also underlines the threats facing cultural heritage today.
-It contains information, ideas and practical activities to help teachers to introduce this theme in schools and school curricula.
-The aims of the guide are to make young people aware about the importance of the heritage situated in their region and to involve them in its protection and care.
+school teachers to raise awareness in the conservation of cultural heritage in the Arab region, making young people sensitive to the importance of heritage situated in their region thus involving them in its protection and care.
+It is a guide that offers principal notions on conservation practices and management of historical sites and cities, and underlines the threats facing cultural heritage today.
+It contains information, ideas and practical activities to help teachers introduce this theme in schools and school curricula.
+Schoolteachers may adapt it for various age groups as necessary, although it was specifically developed for pupils of an age group that ranges between nine and twelve years old.

-Soft copy in pdf (1.86 MB)
+Soft copy in PDF

 Hard copy for sale in the bookshop

 Mohannad Al Taweel.
 Swaida, Syria